weilandia/coding-for-managers/technical-interview/exercises.md

 2. Some model logic to record / count favorites

 Inside of your `favorite.rb`, create a class-level (`def self.method_name`) method named `mark_favorite` that takes two arguments: `post_id` and `user_id`.
 The first order of business is to create a database record with those two pieces of information.
-We can do that with `Favorite.create(user_id: user_id, post_id: post_id)`. *this will ensure that each favorite record will have a `post_id` and a `user_id`, linking the primary id's together* Next, we want to count all the favorites for the relevant post.
+We can do that with `Favorite.create(user_id: user_id, post_id: post_id)`. *This will ensure that each favorite record will have a `post_id` and a `user_id`, linking the primary id's together*.
+Next, we want to count all the favorites for the relevant post.
 We can do that by querying all the favorite entries using the `where` method with the post's id and asking for the count.
 That should be one line and should be the last line in the method - therefore it will also be the return value, handing off the cumulative favorite count to the controller.

 solution:
 ```rb